whyliuxing/reverse-engineering-journal/README.md

 * Entry point of a binary does not correspond to main.
 A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
 * EIP can only be changed through CALL, JMP, or RET
 * Compress before you encrypt
+* To hide strings from strings command, mix the construction of string with code.
+So instead of string being referenced from the .data section, it will be constructed in .text section.
+To do this, construct the string as an array of characters assigned to a local variable.
+This will result in code that moves each character onto the stack one at a time.
+To make the character harder to recognize, check out Data Encoding section from my journal

 ## *[HARD TO REMEMBER] x86 Instructions With Side Effects (12/24/16)*
 * IMUL reg/mem: register is multiplied with AL, AX, or EAX and the result is stored in AX, DX:AX, or EDX:EAX